about the program

 California Arts in Corrections

-Arts in Corrections is a partnership between the California Department of Corrections and Rehabilitation (CDCR) and the California Arts Council designed to have a positive impact on the behavior and attitudes of people in incarceration, promoting interpersonal and social transformation both inside and outside of the boundaries of their institutions.
+Arts in Corrections is a partnership between the California Department of Corrections and Rehabilitation (CDCR) and the California Arts Council designed to have a positive impact on the behavior and attitudes of people experiencing incarceration, promoting interpersonal and social transformation both inside and outside of the boundaries of their institutions.

 California’s Arts in Corrections program is made possible by funding from the Division of Rehabilitative Programs at CDCR.

 Since the program’s re-launch in the 2013-14 fiscal year, CDCR’s investment has increased from $2.5 million in the first two years to an $8 million annual commitment.

 Administered by the California Arts Council, services provided span the full spectrum of art disciplines, with organizations offering instruction in visual; literary; media; performing; and cultural, folk and traditional arts.

 As of June 2017, arts programming is provided in all 35 state adult correctional institutions.